julianpoemp/nestjs-redox/README.md

 ## Contributing

-If you want to contribute please fork this repository and send a pull request.
+If you want to contribute please create a new issue with your feature request.
+When your issue was approved you can work on a PR. **If you created a PR without approval and we don't see a need for the PR it won't be merged.
+To create a PR fork this repository and send a pull request.
 The commit messages must be formatted after the conventional changelog angular theme.
 Following scopes are allowed: "nestjs-redox", "demo-express", "demo-fastify" and "project" for changes that affect the whole project.